doug-moen/openscad2/rfc/Generators.md

 Likewise, an `if` without an `else` has no effect if the condition is false.
 Previously, it would add an empty group to the group under construction in this situation.

+For consistency, `let` is now legal at the statement level.